-- It has two “low-cut filters” that help eliminate ambient noise (air conditioners, fans, traffic, etc.).
+- It has two “low-cut” filters (also called high-pass) that help eliminate ambient noise (air conditioners, fans, traffic, etc.).

 - It has a built-in audio gain (volume) knob, so you can adjust the volume for loud or quiet performances.

 - It comes with foam and furry (“deadcat”) covers to help silence wind noise.
-This is important, as microphones “hear” wind much more sensitively than our human ears.
+This is important, because microphones “hear” wind much more sensitively than our human ears.